kdx2/Compression/Reverse Polish Notation/README.txt

-For now the program <b>DOES NOT</b> work.
+For now the program DOES NOT work.
 It is still under development.